 Strategic Highway Safety Plan

-Motor vehicle crashes are one of the leading causes of death in Pennsylvania, especially among teenagers and adults.
-Over the past five years, Pennsylvania has averaged 1,240 highway fatalities and 3,235 serious injuries annually.
+Motor vehicle crashes are one of the leading causes of death in Pennsylvania.
+Over the five-year period of 2011-2015, Pennsylvania averaged 1,240 highway fatalities and 3,235 serious injuries annually.
 The Strategic Highway Safety Plan (SHSP) serves as a blueprint to reduce fatalities and serious injuries on our roadways.
 This plan targets priority focus areas and strategies that have the most influence on improving highway safety throughout the state.
-The SHSP is developed and implemented in coordination with PennDOT's stakeholders and partners from both the public and private sector representing the four E's of highway safety (Engineering, Education, Enforcement and Emergency Medical Services).
+The SHSP is developed and implemented in coordination with PennDOT's stakeholders and partners from both the public and private sector.